- Written by IT Support Team

 When patching is viewed as a strategic risk control rather than a background task, consistency improves.
 Leadership involvement ensures accountability.
 Structured reporting reinforces discipline.

-Reducing vulnerability exposure is not about reacting to threats — it is about building stable, well-governed systems.
+Reducing vulnerability exposure is not about reacting to threats, it is about building stable systems supported by structured IT resilience planning and long-term governance.

 Conclusion